-Stuck for gift ideas this festive?
+Stuck for gift ideas this Christmas?
 It’s hard to go wrong with a breathtaking piece of jewellery.
 But whether you’re treating yourself or someone special, it can be tricky to know where to begin.
 To make the job a little easier we caught up with jewellery expert and director of Orsini Fine Jewellery Sarah Hutchings, who shares her top tips for investing in jewellery that will be cherished for years to come.

 When it comes to quality, what do I need to look for when buying a piece of jewellery?